 If you want your fast start to reward salespeople—regardless of how long they’ve been with the company—your timeframe might be the first three months of a new customer’s orders.
-You’ll pay the distributor more during those months to reward them for the greater level of effort involved in customer acquisition.
+You’ll pay the distributor reward them for the greater level of effort involved in customer acquisition.

-There are two other variations on when you can trigger your fast start regardless of who it’s paid to.
-It can begin at sign up, or at the time of a person’s first order after joining a company, or at the first purchase of a specific product.
+Two varieties of fast start exist.
+Fast start can begin at sign up, or at the time a person’s first order after joining a company or the first purchase of a specific product.

-Distributors are often required to meet specific benchmarks in order to receive fast start bonuses.
-In addition to the time element, a distributor might be required to attain a designated amount of group volume, bring in a certain number of customers, or get people to sign up for autoship.
+Typically companies require distributors to meet specific benchmarks in order to receive fast start bonuses.
+A distributor might be required to attain a designated amount of group volume, bring in a certain number of customers, or get people to sign up for autoship.